Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

 Why Apple Juice?

 An apple a day keeps the doctor away is a phrase that’s true to its word.
-Apples are packed full of vitamin C, antioxidants and fibre which all work together to keep your body healthy and working as it should.
+Organic apples are packed full of vitamin C, antioxidants and fibre which all work together to keep your body healthy and working as it should.

-Apple juice is a good DIY option for juice cleansing as it’s available readily at grocery stores and online.
-Apples are a cheap and simple ingredient and great if you have a juicer at home as well.
+Organic Apple juice is a good DIY option for juice cleansing as it’s available readily at grocery stores and online.
+Great apples are a cheap and simple ingredient and great if you have a juicer at home as well.

 The downside with apple juice is, unfortunately, it loses the fibre from the fruit so it’s more concentrated with fruit sugars.
 This is not good if you suffer from diabetes or any other illness that affects your blood sugar levels.
 These sugars can also lead to dental decay if consumed regularly.